-* I now have nearly 10 years’ experience as a self-employed proofreader and content writer, working on a wide variety of theses, dissertations, journal and conference papers, and other academic work for both students and academic staff; the majority of this work has been for non-native English speakers.
+* I now have over 11 years’ experience as a self-employed proofreader and content writer, working on a wide variety of theses, dissertations, journal and conference papers, and other academic work for both students and academic staff; the majority of this work has been for non-native English speakers.